batocera-linux/batocera.linux/batocera-Changelog.md

 ### Added
 - Support for Lexaloffle Voxatron (needs official engine, no emulator provided)
 - C64: support for REU (RAM Expansion Unit), .d71 and .g64 ROM format
-- Light gun support in libretro-MAME
+- Light gun support in Libretro-MAME
 - Light gun support in DuckStation (single light gun only)
-- libretro-Flycast ES setting for offscreen reload as button 2 on the light gun
+- Libretro-Flycast ES setting for offscreen reload as button 2 on the light gun
 - Light gun crosshairs for PCSX2, libretro-swanstation, Flycast, RPCS3, MAME (standalone) and libretro-pcsx-rearmed
 - Support for zedmd
 - DMD server (handling any dmd supported by libdmd) integrated with vpinball